 Other Side Effects of Ketosis

-- Glycogen and carbs are stored in the body with water.
-It takes 4 grams of water to store a gram of glycogen.
-As you deplete glycogen, you will lose water.
+Another common side effect of ketosis is dehydration.
+Here’s why: glycogen and carbs are stored in the body with water.
+It takes four grams of water to store a gram of glycogen, and as you deplete glycogen, you will lose water through frequent urination.
+To combat this side effect, be sure to include plenty of electrolytes in your diet.